mousepawmedia/omission/BUILDING.md

 **Every time you want to run Omission again, open a command prompt and follow ONLY step 8 again!**

-## Mac OS X/appleOS
+## macOS/Mac OS X 10.7.5 Lion or later

-We'll be using Homebrew to set up our Python environment.
+We'll be using Macports to set up our Python environment.

+1. Install Xcode from your App Store.
+If it reports that your system is too old, you can download the version for your OS from [developer.apple.com/download](https://developer.apple.com/download).

+2. Download Macports for your operating system from [the MacPorts website](https://www.macports.org/install.php).
+Install it on your system.

-1. Open the Terminal application.
+3. Open the Terminal application, which is under Utilities.

 ~~~
 Future sections that look like this